 Make a final brief and polite statement to reiterate your appreciation.

-The main purpose here is to end on a positive note.
+Even if you hate your job, it's always best to end your message on a positive note.
 This could be as simple as wishing your manager and the company well in their future endeavors.

 You could also end your email by suggesting the next steps, such as the following: